-PSPDFKit Server comes with two example projects — one written in Ruby on Rails, and another one in Node.js — to demonstrate how to integrate PSPDFKit Server with your own backend.
+PSPDFKit Server comes with two example projects — one written in Ruby on Rails, and one written in Node.js — to demonstrate how to integrate PSPDFKit Server with your own backend.

 If you’re looking into PSPDFKit for Web, we recommend you follow the Getting Started guide for Server-backed deployment instead.